 The rest of us spent an evening at a finca in some partially flooded forest looking for Silky Anteaters which Edilson had seen here a few times non the past.
 We couldn’t find the Silky Anteaters but did see some Silky Short-tailed Bats in a tree and a Common Opossum.

 January 7.
 Until now Rob had been quietly confident about each day’s target species.
 But today was different.
-We had a long – 20km – walk ahead of us through cloud forest in search of Colombian Woolly Monkeys, another endemic and critically endangered species.
+We had a long – 20km – walk ahead of us through cloud forest in search of Colombian Woolly Monkeys, another endemic and critically endangered subspecies (though this was considered a distinct species recent work – as of 2020 – has lumped most of the woolly monkeys together).
 This was an animal that was going to be considerably harder to find than the monkeys we had seen so far.